 According to the National Practitioner Data Bank, in 2011 Maryland had 308 payouts that totaled more than $91 million.
-Medical malpractice cases are effecting the lives of not only the residents of Maryland, but citizens around the world.
+Medical malpractice cases are affecting the lives of not only the residents of Maryland but citizens around the world.
 There were $3.6 billion in payouts for medical malpractice in 2012 nationwide.

-There are limitation on damages that can be collected in the state of Maryland.
+There are limitations on damages that can be collected in the state of Maryland.
 Economic damages are limited to $650,000.00 through 2008.
 Every three years the cap is raised by $15,000.

 - Failure to provide appropriate treatment

 IN ORDER TO HAVE A MEDICAL MALPRACTICE CASE YOU MUST SHOW:

 - There was an existence of legal duty from the medical professional to provide care

 - The medical professional strayed away from the standard of care (breach of duty)

 - There is an existence of damages that flow from the injury